 You have to believe this.
 If you don’t believe in a BIG God with BIG dreams there’s no use being available.
 But when you trust that fact.
 Trust God completely.
 Trust His dreams, THEN you can also trust Him to lead you to the right path.

 Seeing God-at-work.
 Seeing what He did with our lives when we were available made me hungry for more.
 I wanted to experience God at work like that again.

 Henry and Mel Blackaby say, “Watching the activity of God from a distance can never compare with the thrill of being fully involved in the Spirit’s active work.”

 You have to want God.
 Not want to work for Him.
 Or learn about Him.
 But want Him.
 You have to want to experience Him at work in your lives.
 You have to be hungry for what only He can give—a hope and a future.

 God, I want to trust you.
-I want to be available to the big plans you have for me.
+I want to be available for the big plans you have for me.
 Lead me to the right path.
 I am hungry for a hope and a future.

 What BIG DREAM is God whispering into your heart?
 Maybe, like me, you feel God pulling you towards words, towards writing and speaking and sharing His message.
 If that sounds familiar then maybe you need to join me in the Write That Book Club!